 Ventilation, Light and Sustainable Elements

 Ventilation and light tend to be ignored while a space is being designed.
-Proper circulation of the air and the maximum use of any natural light will always make an office appear brighter.
+Proper circulation of the air (not to mention the smell of the air) and the maximum use of any natural light will always make an office appear brighter.
 This can improve the productivity of your employees as well.

 Along with the proper air circulation and light, being more sustainable is something that every office should aim for.
 With every day that passes, more and more people are becoming eco-aware and this is sometimes reflected in their rejecting or accepting offers to work with particular organizations.